Shamanth-GiT/Daily-Coder-UMass-Rately/docs/milestone2.md

 ## Image of UI:
 ![Screenshot](UI%20-%20MS2.png)

+## Time
+Live time and date by the millisecond!

 ## Pop Up
 As soon as the page loads the user is met with a pop up that asks for information regarding their current location.